Sofia Bevarly Flaunts Fabulous Bikini Bod In Slow Motion Hair Flip Video On Instagram

-Sofia Bevarly’s been tantalizing her Instagram followers with a steady stream of bikini pics lately and kept the theme rolling with her newest share today.
+Sofia Bevarly has been tantalizing her Instagram followers with a steady stream of bikini pics lately, and she kept the theme rolling with her newest share today.
 The stunning model posted a slow-motion video that showed her doing a dramatic hair flip as she rocked a polka-dot bikini.

 The beauty was captured in front of an entirely white backdrop as she was apparently inside a professional photo studio.
 This was a break from her usual beach pics and there was nothing to distract from her fabulous figure.

-She stood facing the camera straight-on and rocked a white bikini with black dots throughout.
+She stood facing the camera straight-on and rocked a white bikini covered with black dots.
 The top hugged her chest and allowed her to flaunt her cleavage with a hint of her underboob peeking through.
-Her bottoms had a low waistline and side ties leaving her toned bod on full display.
+Her bottoms had a low waistline and side ties that left her toned body on full display.
 In particular, her abs and deep tan were hard to miss.

 The clip began with the sensation leaning over with her hair falling in front of her before she stood up and whipped her hair back.
 She then raised her hands into the air to play with her locks.